alexk101/code-llm/README.md

 8. Reference high level pseudo code and consider performance improvements.
 9. Using a fixed recursion depth (number of critique passes), have one agent propose and optimization, and the other critique it.
 10. Ensure correctness after each pass

+### Cross language testing

+Every program must be able to accept command line arguments which will serve as the entry point for testing.